Cheng Jingyi: Biography

 In 1917, Cheng led a campaign against the movement to allow only Confucian teachings for moral instruction in the schools.
 Arguing that the future of the church in China lay in indigenous leadership, he helped form the indigenous interdenominational Chinese Home Mission Society to reach the ethnic groups in southwest China and, in 1919, helped launch the China for Christ Movement (Zhonghua Guizhu Yundong), with the help of David Z. T. Yui, the General Secretary of the Chinese National YMCA as chair.
 The latter movement spread to some dozen cities, calling "for Christian involvement in forming public opinion and conscience s well as in delivering a practical and social message," and aimed to promote China's nation building.
 It was merged into the longer standing China Continuation Committee.
 Cheng was general secretary of the National Christian Council from its establishment in 1922 until his resignation in 1933 because of poor health.
 In 1927, Cheng was elected the first moderator of the Church of Christ in China, a Protestant ecumenical organization comprising 16 denominations.
 He was on the executive committee of the International Missionary Council from 1928 to 1938.

+He was one of the translators of the Christian Union Version of the Bible, along with Calvin Wilson Mateer, Frederick W. Baller and George Owen.

 Cheng was deeply distressed by the Sino-Japanese War in 1937 because he was acquainted with many Japanese Christians and felt the war would do irreparable damage to Christian unity.
 Years of stress and constant travel weakened his health.
 He traveled to Southwest China to support mission work among tribal groups, and died on his return to Shanghai in 1940.